CrayLabs/SmartRedis/doc/data_structures.rst

 the supplied name, where ``n`` is a number from zero to the number of GPUs minus one.

-Executing models on systems with multiple GPUs may done via the ``Client.run_model_multigpu()`` function.
+Executing models on systems with multiple GPUs may be done via the ``Client.run_model_multigpu()`` function.
 This method parallels ``Client.run_model()`` except that it requires two additional parameters: the number of GPUs in the system's nodes, and and index for the currently